Juris-M/citeproc-cite-service/cultexp/README.md

 3. Court division (optional)
 4. Case type (optional)

-Open the relevant jurisdiction file in the Legal Resource Registry for reference (in this case, the file for Malta is `juris-mt-desc.json`).
+Open the relevant jurisdiction file in the LRR for reference (in this case, the file for Malta is `juris-mt-desc.json`).
 The `courts` section of the file contains the court codes recognized for the jurisdiction.

 Edit each entry in `court-code-map.json`, replacing the second element is each list with the appropriate court code.
 For example...